isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-running-on-pavement/index.md

 Youll appreciate the natural and comfortable feel the KAYANO 26 provides.
 This is thanks to the anatomically shaped insole that adapts to your feets natural shape.

-The midsection of KAYANO 26 features a great combination of Gel, Flyte Foam Propel, and Flyte Foam�Lyte.
+The midsection of KAYANO 26 features a great combination of Gel, Flyte Foam Propel, and Flyte FoamLyte.

 Flytefoam Lyte aids in shock absorption thus allows safe landing of feet while running on pavement.
 The Gel provides needed cushioning and protects your feet against injuries.
 The Flyte Foam Propel is located at the heel and toes area and it works to ensure shoe responsiveness during running.